vinceskahan/v5wiki/gw1000-recipe.md

 This recipe assumes that you have administrative access to the router, and that the router can provide name-to-IP-address lookup services (DNS).

-If your router does not provide name service, or if you cannot manage your router, you'll have to use a sniffing approach.
-Sniffing requires one of the following:

-* run weeWX on a raspberry pi that bridges the WiFi and wired networks
-* use a network hub, not a switch
-* use a switch that can do port mirroring

-See the weewx-interceptor readme for details.

 ### Configure the GW1000

 Follow the instructions that came with the GW1000.
 That basically boils down to: